ole1986/a3-exile-vehicleignore/README.md

 # Vehicle Spawn Ignore addon for ExileMod

+<sup>Version: 0.1 | Author: ole1986 | This extension is licensed under the Arma Public Licence</sup>

 This addon is used to skip vehicle from spawning at specific areas using grid numbers.
 An example is included in the configuration file using the CUP Sahrani map.